-Your Newcastle lawyer will be able to provide a thorough review of your contract, however there are a few main aspects that you can check for yourself.
-Every contract should include the agreed upon price, proposed settlement date and also some special conditions.
-These conditions will require extra terms to be added onto the contract, and can include finance conditions, and building and pest inspections.
+Your Newcastle lawyer will be able to provide a thorough review of your contract.
+However, there are a few main aspects that you can check for yourself.
+Every contract should include the agreed-upon price, proposed settlement date and also some special conditions.
+These conditions will require extra terms to be added to the contract and can include finance conditions and building and pest inspections.

 Another typical condition is the building and pest inspection, which will have a licensed builder inspect the property for damages and defects.
 If the buyer is not satisfied with the results of the inspection, the purchase can be terminated, or the purchase price can be renegotiated.
-Your lawyer will be able to assist you to ensure all conditions of the contract are in your best interests.
+Your lawyer will be able to assist you in ensuring all conditions of the contract are in your best interests.

 Don’t make your conveyancing process harder than it has to be.
 Let the team from Bale Boshev Lawyers look after you.

 The standard terms that you should look for in a conveyancing contract include the purchase price, proposed settlement date and contract conditions.
 These conditions can involve finances and building and pest inspections.

 Settlement means transferring of the title to a property in exchange for the purchase price.
 A date is agreed upon by both parties, and on that day, the sale/purchase process is finalised.

 You are not legally required to have a conveyancing lawyer; however they can make your purchasing/selling process a lot easier.
 Your lawyer’s job is to review all contracts, making sure you fully understand technical terms and identify any issues.